Pyroxenium/Basalt/docs/objects/Checkbox.md

 A checkbox does not have any custom methods.
 All required methods are provided by the base [object](objects/Object.md) class.

 # Example
-This is how you would create a event which gets fired as soon as the value gets changed.
+This is how you would create a event which gets fired as soon as the value gets changed:
 ```lua
 local mainFrame = basalt.createFrame()
 local aCheckbox = mainFrame:addCheckbox()